Wife of imprisoned Nobel laureate speaks out through poetry

 "Whenever Liu Xia goes out, her schedule is set by the police," explains Ms Liu's friend, Bei Ling.
 Mr Bei is president of the Independent Chinese PEN Centre, a branch of PEN International, the global writers' association organising the New York event.

 "She has no freedom to choose which doctor she can see, and she has no access to internet or phone.
 She is seriously depressed with coronary heart disease.
 Now there are worries that she has been refusing to eat, and started to smoke heavily and drink lots of coffee, tea or even liquor.
-She even has lost interest in writing letters to her husband, because we know that her letters will only go to the police and the government."'Happy to depressed'
+She even has lost interest in writing letters to her husband, because we know that her letters will only go to the police and the government."

 "Liu Xia is allowed to see Liu Xiaobo in prison, which is 500km [210 miles] away, once a month with police escort, and each visit is only half an hour," Mr Bei said.